-The Shiba Inu is one of six native breeds of Japan, the Akita, Shikoka, Kai Dog, Hokkaido, and Kishu are all larger than the Shiba Inu but have similar characteristics. he was bred to be a hunting companion to help flush small game out as well as chase wild boar.
+The Shiba Inu is one of six native breeds of Japan.
+The Akita, Shikoku, Kai Dog, Hokkaido, and Kishu are all larger than the Shiba Inu but have similar characteristics.
+He was bred to be a hunting companion to help flush out small game as well as to chase wild boar.
 There are a few different opinions on how he received his name “Shiba.”
-One thought is that he received his name because the archaic translation for Shiba is small, and he is the smallest of the native breeds of Japan.
-Another thought comes from the current translation of Shiba is brushwood, and since he was used to flush prey from the brushwood he received that name.
-The last though comes from his reddish coat and the color of the autumn brushwood matches his beautiful coat, therefore giving him the name Shiba.
+One opinion is that he received his name because the archaic translation for Shiba is small, and he is the smallest of the native breeds of Japan.
+Another opinion comes from the current translation of Shiba which is brushwood, and since he was used to flush out prey from the brushwood he received that name.
+The last theory comes from his reddish coat and the color of the autumn brushwood which matches his beautiful coat, therefore giving him the name Shiba.

 The Shiba Inu thrived in Japan for centuries until WWII.
-He nearly became extinct as a casualty of war like many other breeds at this time.
+He nearly became extinct as a casualty of war, like many other breeds at this time.
 The few that survived the air raids and bombings succumbed to distemper following the war.
-The Shibas that survived both the war and the plague of distemper were found in the countryside and gathered to establish a breeding program.
-These countryside Shibas had two different body structures, those with thicker bones and stockier and then a more leggy slim body structure.
-These two were both used in the breeding program and some of those different traits are still seen within the same litter.
+The Shibas that survived both the war and the plague of distemper were found in the countryside and were gathered to establish a breeding program.
+These countryside Shibas had two different body structures: those with thicker bones and stockier build, and then those with a leggier, slim body structure.
+These two were both used in the breeding program and you can find both types of body structures in pups of the same litter these days.

-The documentation of the Shiba in the United States is fairly limited until 1970’s and the first litter of pure bred Shibas was documented in 1979.
-The Shiba Inu didn’t receive full recognition from the AKC as its own breed in the non-sporting group until 1997.
+The documentation of the Shiba in the United States is fairly limited until 1970’s and the first litter of purebred Shibas was documented in 1979.
+The Shiba Inu didn’t receive full recognition from the AKC in the non-sporting group category until 1997.